Court Rules Employees Can Opt Out Of Reasonable Notice Under Common Law

 With respect to the impugned agreement, this Court finds that the terms of the Termination Clause are not ambiguous and sufficiently rebut the common-law presumption of termination only upon reasonable notice, effectively limiting the notice requirements to those as set out in the ESA.

 What this means is that employees and employers can agree to opt out of reasonable notice found in common law and instead rely strictly on what is written in the Employment Standards Act.
 However, the agreement to do so must be written in very clear language in the contract.

-The lawyers at Lex Arbesman Legal represent both employers and employees in employment law matters.
+The lawyers at NULaw represent both employers and employees in employment law matters.
 We can work with employers in drafting contracts that are clear and unambiguous, providing a proactive approach to their legal needs.
 We work with employees to help them understand their legal rights and can interpret a contract in order to determine whether employment rights have been broken.
 Contact us online or by phone at 416-481-5604 to book a consultation today.